e45lee/artifact-boolean-algebras/README.md

   min: 10,866, max: 21,965, avg: 16,415, median: 21,965

-Finished 2 iterations on 67,181 lines of code in 9 seconds.
+Finished 250 iterations on 67,181 lines of code in 453 seconds.
 ```
 where the median (here `21,965`) is the number used in the paper.

 We found 250 to be a good number to reach stable performance (JVM JIT wil warm
-up and become faster), but a lower number is better if limited on time.
+up and become faster), but you can choose the number of runs freely.

 The slowdown factor is computed by `baseline/throughput`.